 Admissions and Financial Aid Decisions

-New contracts are due Monday, March 18, 2019 (for admitted students who decide to enroll at Flintridge Prep).
+New contracts are due on March 15, 2021 (for admitted students who decide to enroll at Flintridge Prep).

 Flintridge Prep’s student body is made up of doers.
 Scholars, musicians, artists, actors and athletes—this is a bright and busy group.
 Students are ready to roll up their sleeves and jump in, ready to be involved in the Flintridge community and getting ready to move on into the world to be our next generation of leaders.